Time Tracking Software for Employees: What to Look For in 2026

 Can time tracking software work offline?

-The best platforms for field teams offer offline functionality — capturing time locally and syncing when connectivity is restored.
+The best platforms for time tracking tools field teams offer offline functionality — capturing time locally and syncing when connectivity is restored.
 This is non-negotiable for construction, field services, and any team working in areas with unreliable internet access.
 Confirm offline capability specifically during your trial.

 How long does implementation take?